mattihirvonen/esp32charge/README.md

 - Save charge measurement data burst(s) to file system for later analysis (FTP transfer to PC for post analysis)
 - Single shot / free run selection to oscilloscope
 - Graphical web page of charge history
-- Add analyzing heuristics to compute cumulative current consumption of different devices like: navigation electronics, refigerator, tiller pilot, heater (webasto), etc...
+- Add analyzing heuristics to compute cumulative current consumption of different devices like: navigation electronics, refigerator, tiller pilot, heater (Ebersprecher), etc...

 Alternatives:
 - There are some interesting commercial products from Victron Energy